cleanlab/cleanlab/README.md

 </details>

 <details><summary>
-ML research with cleanlab
+ML research using cleanlab
 (<b>click to learn more</b>)
 </summary>
 <br/>

 Researchers may find some components of this package useful for evaluating algorithms for ML with noisy labels.

-### cleanlab Core Package Components

-1.  **cleanlab/classification.py** - [CleanLearning()](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/classification.py#L106) class for learning with noisy labels.
-2.  **cleanlab/count.py** - Estimates and fully characterizes all variants of label noise.
-3.  **cleanlab/noise\_generation.py** - Generate mathematically valid synthetic noise matrices.
-4.  **cleanlab/filter.py** - Finds the examples with label issues in a dataset.
-5.  **cleanlab/rank.py** - Rank every example in a dataset with various label quality scores.
-6.  **cleanlab/dataset.py** - Summarize the overall types of label issues most common across your dataset.

-Many methods have default parameters not covered here.
-Check out the [documentation for the master branch version](https://docs.cleanlab.ai/master/).

 For additional details/notation, refer to [the Confident Learning paper](https://jair.org/index.php/jair/article/view/12125).

 ### Methods to Standardize Research with Noisy Labels